EQ BANK SAVINGS PLUS ACCOUNT AGREEMENT

-We may establish dollar amount limits and/or limit the number of transactions.
+We may establish dollar amount, transaction, account balance or other account-related limits per customer.
 These limits may change at any time and without prior notice to you.
 If you attempt a transaction that is in excess of these limits, we may reject the transaction.
-Please refer to our EQ Bank Savings Plus Account Fees & Features for further information on dollar amount limits for various transactions.
+Please refer to our EQ Bank Savings Plus Account Fees & Features for further information on dollar amount, transaction, account balance or other account-related limits for various transactions.

 Interac® e-Transfer services can be used to send money electronically to a recipient who has a bank account at any Canadian financial institution.
 To send an Interac® e-Transfer via mobile or online banking you must provide the email address of the recipient, the amount to be sent, and a security question and answer needed by the recipient to authenticate the funds transfer.
 In order for the recipient to receive the Interac® e-Transfer they must correctly answer the security question.
 Only the instructions for retrieving the money are transferred by email or text; the funds are transferred directly between accounts or financial institutions.
 As the originator of the Interac® e-Transfer, you agree that it is your responsibility to:

 - provide the accurate email address of the recipient;

 - use an effective security question and answer that is only known by you and the recipient;

 - keep the answer to all security questions confidential and only disclose them to the recipient of the transfer, and not use email or any optional message that may accompany the transfer to send the recipient the answer to the security question.

 You agree and understand that we are obligated to pay the transfer to anyone who claims it, providing they are able to correctly answer the security question even if the person was not the intended recipient of the transfer.